5 Tips for improving your child’s gut health

 - Boys 14-18 years – 1900mL

 Water should be the main fluid offered.
 Whilst milk is important it is recommended to limit to 500mL per day to ensure it is not displacing other foods from the diet.
 Fruit juice is generally not recommended and excess intake may result in diarrhoea.

 Probiotics are live microorganisms such as bacteria which can be found in certain foods such as yoghurt and fermented milk products.
 Probiotics are known to have several beneficial roles in the gut including preventing the growth of harmful bacteria, assisting in the digestion and absorption of nutrients, contributing to short chain fatty acid production and maintaining a healthy immune system.

 Prebiotics on the other hand act as the fuel for the good bacteria in your child’s gut.
 Prebiotic rich food sources include bananas, asparagus, leeks, onions, garlic, chicory, legumes and wholegrains like wheat, rye, barley and oats.

 5. Limit highly processed and fatty foods to only occasional

 Frequent consumption of highly processed foods and fatty foods can negatively impact your child’s gut bacteria.
 It is also known that high fat foods can slow digestion resulting in stomach discomfort and altered bowels.

 Other general tips

-If you would like more individualised advice on your child’s gut health or are concerned your child may have a potential food allergy or intolerance please get in touch.
+If you would like more individualised advice on optimising your child’s gut health or are concerned your child may have a potential food allergy or intolerance book in a FREE nutrition strategy call HERE or fill out the form below and we will be in touch.